marcopennekamp/xcg/README.md

 <tbody>
   <tr>
     <td><code>libraries/baskets.xml</code></td>
     <td>An xml patch file that specifies what categories this ware belongs.
-It isnt certain how this is used by the game exactly, but we suspect it is used by the AI.
-Recommend you put your wares in here as well.</td>
+It isnt certain how this is used by the game exactly, but we suspect it is used by traders in jobs.xml to determine which goods they trade.
+So we can be more specific there.</td>
   </tr>
   <tr>
     <td><code>libraries/modulegroups.xml</code></td>